We Are the World: Recording

 The final night of recording was held on January 28, 1985, at A&M Recording Studios in Hollywood.
-Michael Jackson arrived at 8 p.m., earlier than the other artists, to record his solo section and record a vocal chorus by himself.
-He was subsequently joined in the recording studio by the remaining USA for Africa artists, who included Ray Charles, Billy Joel, Diana Ross, Cyndi Lauper, Bruce Springsteen, and Tina Turner.
-Also in attendance were five of Jackson's siblings: Jackie, La Toya, Marlon, Randy, and Tito.
-Many of the participants came straight from an American Music Awards ceremony that had been held that same night.
-Prince, who would have had a part in which he and Michael Jackson sang to each other, did not attend the recording session.
-The reason given for his absence has varied.
-One newspaper claimed that Prince did not want to record with other acts.
-Another report, from the time of "We Are the World"'s recording, suggested that the musician did not want to partake in the session because organizer Bob Geldof called him a "creep".
-Prince did, however, donate an exclusive track, "4 the Tears in Your Eyes", for the We Are the World album.
-Wonder asked Eddie Murphy to participate, but Murphy demurred, busy recording "Party All the Time".
-Murphy later said after he "realized what it was, [he] felt like an idiot."
-In all, more than 45 of America's top musicians participated in the recording, and another 50 had to be turned away.
-Upon entering the recording studio, the musicians were greeted by a sign pinned to the door that read, "Please check your egos at the door."
-They were also greeted by Stevie Wonder, who proclaimed that if the recording was not completed in one take, he and Ray Charles, two blind men, would drive everybody home.
+Jackson arrived at 8 p.m., earlier than the others, to record his solo section and record a vocal chorus alone.
+He was joined by the remaining USA for Africa artists, who included Ray Charles, Billy Joel, Diana Ross, Cyndi Lauper, Bruce Springsteen and Tina Turner, and Jackson's siblings Jackie, La Toya, Marlon, Randy and Tito.
+Many of the participants came straight from an American Music Awards ceremony that had been held that night.

+Prince, who would have had a part in which he and Michael Jackson sang to each other, did not attend.
+One newspaper said that Prince did not want to record with other acts; another report, from the time of "We Are the World"'s recording, suggested that he did not want to partake because the organizer, Bob Geldof, called him a "creep".
+During the session, Richie spoke with Prince on the phone, and declined Prince's offer to play a guitar solo in a separate room.
+Instead, Prince donated an exclusive track, "4 the Tears in Your Eyes", to the We Are the World album.
+Wonder asked Eddie Murphy to participate, but Murphy declined because he was busy recording his single "Party All the Time".
+Murphy later said after he "realized what it was, [he] felt like an idiot".
+John Denver had asked to participate but was rejected despite his previous commitment to charity work.
+Ken Kragen said it was due to some people feeling that Denver's image would affect the credibility of the song as a pop-rock anthem.
+"I didn't agree with this assessment", Kragen said, but reluctantly turned Denver down.
+Denver recalled the rejection in his 1994 autobiography "Take Me Home", stating that "It broke my heart not to be included."

+More than 45 of America's top musicians participated, and another 50 had to be turned away.
+A sign taped to the studio door read: "Check your ego at the door."
+Wonder greeted the musicians as they entered, and said that if the recording was not completed in one take, he and Ray Charles, two blind men, would drive everybody home.

-Each of the performers took their position at around 10:30 p.m. and began to sing.
-Several hours passed before Stevie Wonder announced that he would like to substitute a line in Swahili for the "sha-lum sha-lin-gay" sound.
-At this point, Waylon Jennings left the recording studio for a short time when it was suggested by some that the song be sung in Swahili.
+Each performer took their position at around 10:30 p.m. and began to sing.
+Several hours passed before Wonder announced that he would like to substitute a line in Swahili for the "sha-lum sha-lin-gay" sound, causing Waylon Jennings to leave.
 A heated debate ensued, in which several artists also rejected the suggestion.
-The "sha-lum sha-lin-gay" sound ran into opposition as well and was subsequently removed from the song.
-Jennings returned to the studio and participated in the recording, which bears his name in the end credits.
+The "sha-lum sha-lin-gay" sound ran into opposition as well and was removed.
+Jennings returned and participated in the recording.
 The participants eventually decided to sing something meaningful in English.
-They chose to sing the new line "One world, Our children", which most of the participants enjoyed.
+They chose to sing the new line "one world, our children", which most of the participants enjoyed.